astorDev/nist/enums/openapi/article/index.md

 });
 ```

-With that setup, if we open our Swagger UI we'll get the following models:
+With that setup, if we open our Swagger UI, we'll get the following models:

 ![](demo-starter.png)